Page speed is a huge component as far as gaining new readers, as well as retaining current subscribers on WordPress.

 If the site is slow to load, chances are the prospective viewer will walk away from it.

 So, therefore page speed matters if you are a website owner.
 If you want to keep readers on your site, as well as increase your readership, then you will want to make sure you maximize your site’s speed.

 But how can you improve your WordPress page loading speed?

 Read on now for site speed increasing advice…

 1. Host your site with a fast hosting company if possible.

 The first step in setting up a self-hosted website is to pay for hosting.
 There are many hosting companies out there, but they aren’t all the same.
 Also, helps if you can use VPS or dedicated hosting versus basic shared hosting.
 But still, there are plenty of hosting companies that offer great deals on shared hosting that still enable you to have a very fast site.
-One such hosting company is SiteGround.
-I actually host all my sites with them now after doing my research on this.
-But if you are curious as to the best hosting companies available in 2017, click HERE.
+One such hosting company is Wiser Sites, which I personally recommend and use for hosting on all my sites.

 2. Buy a good WordPress theme.